 From as far south as Costa Rica, the whales migrate here to feed.
 Generally one only sees the curved backs of the killer whales, and of course, their fins.

 In fact, orca identification relies on the nature of their fins.
-Males have long straight fins, females more curved.
+Males have long straight fins, females are more curved.
 The tip of the fin is more curved in resident orcas, straighter in transient orcas (see below).

 Additional identification markers are the white patches behind the dorsal fin on the ‘saddle’, as well as the side of the head.